Ozak11/Credit/README.md

-# Credit
+# Credit card fraud
-we can find fraud of credit card
+we can find fraud of credit card & scams